GLOBAL MARKETS-Stocks mixed as Greek deal offsets tumbling oil

 “Investors like stability, orderly rises and declines, and things like oil dropping by the types of moves it’s been dropping and the volatility it creates is just a negative for some market participants,” he said.

-The dollar rose against most currencies as investors await Federal Reserve Chair Janet Yellen’s testimony on Tuesday to a Senate panel for clues on when the U.S. central bank will boost interest rates.
+The dollar rose against most currencies as investors await clues on the U.S. central bank’s move to boost interest rates in testimony on Tuesday from Federal Reserve Chair Janet Yellen before a Senate panel.

 The euro retreated on lingering doubts over whether the Greek accord will lead to a deal to keep Athens solvent.